 Jersey Pick-up, If you fundraised $300 or more, you will receive an exclusive 2019 Tour de Guelph cycling jersey for free!
 You may have also purchased a jersey.
 Your jersey will be available for you to pick up at the event if you met this fundraising goal or made your purchase by May 10th.
-At registration, you’ll be given a ticket that you must take with you to the Jersey Table that will be situated close to registration.
 For those that meet the $300 fundraising goal for the free jersey, or for purchases made after May 10th, jerseys will be delivered 4 to 6 weeks following the event.

 If you have to register, look for Day of Event Registration signs.
 First, visit the sign up tables to complete the registration form and waiver & release.
 Complete and sign the form and take the form and money for the fee to the registration tables adjacent to the sign up tables.
 You can pay with cash, cheque, or by credit card.
+We will not accept debit, see ATM Machines below.
 You will be given a route map and rider wrist-band (which serves as your lunch ticket).
 If there are still t-shirts available (we have them for the first 500 registered riders), you will also receive a t-shirt ticket which you can take to the t-shirt table, also in this long tent.

 If you have pledges to hand in, you’ll be directed to the pledge table right next to where you registered.